 2. Maybe give social media a miss

-3. Get that all-important Skype or FaceTime call in nice and early
+3. Get that all-important Zoom call or FaceTime in nice and early

 4. Plan for your own celebrations when you’re home

-Arrange to do something fun and different when you are on R&R after Christmas Day – that way you all have something to look forward to celebrating.
-For some it could be a day at the beach, for others a gold-class movie day.
-Whatever you do, turning it into an event everyone is excited about is a great way to celebrate the season.
+Arrange to do something fun and different when you are on R&R after Christmas Day.
+That way you all have something to look forward to celebrating.
+Whatever you do, turning it into an event everyone is excited about is a great way to celebrate the season.?